hideyukiinada/transfer-learning/readme.md

 Each image directory name is used as the class label of the images. retrain.py automatically split validation and test set images from training set, so there is no need for you to separate images if you want to avoid extra work.

+You can use any dataset that you want, but I used Food-101 dataset.
+Please see the below page if you want to use this dataset: https://github.com/hideyukiinada/transfer-learning/blob/master/food101.md

 ## 2.2.
 Training using retrain.py
 Once the images were laid out, you can clone this repo to download:
 * retrain.py